50 Astonishing Facts You Never Knew About the 50 States

 It boasts the nation’s fastest talkers, according to an analysis of consumer phone calls placed to businesses across the country.
 They may be speaking quickly, but they aren’t one of the most stressed-out states in America.

-The smallest state in the country has the longest official name: State of Rhode Island and Providence Plantations.
+The smallest state in the country shares a state water border with New York.
 These are the best supermarkets in every state.

 The Angel Oak Tree, located near Charleston, is estimated to be one of the oldest living things in the country.
 It produces a shadow that covers about 17,000 square feet.